 Check out this list compiled by Entrepreneur.com of 12 low-cost business ideas for introverts.
 Interesting: Many of the ones I’ve chosen make the list (phew!)— a list I only discovered today.

 See who else is an introvert (and not doing too badly)…

 Sooo….. in 2021, I’m feeling okay about this whole ‘innie’ thing and while I have no desire to be a billionaire, it’s nice to know I’m in great introvert company!
 Would you have guessed these folks are introverts??

 How about you: Innie?
 Outie?
 Masquerading?
 Or, are you sure about who you are?? ….
 How do you know?

 And the book?
 Highly recommend.
-I’d read it again and have recommended it often.
+I’d read it again and recommend it often.